Xiangzi-Chen/Retail-Banking-Credit-Card-Promotion-/README.md

 ![image](https://github.com/Xiangzi-Chen/Retail-Banking-Credit-Card-Promotion-Project/assets/90531358/c3fabf5b-3a95-4162-99e7-027a90421c56)

-Based on the above graphs, we can see that Transfer, Taxes, Bills and Utilities and Food and Dining are 4 categories with the most transaction amount.
-It is resonable becasue these transactions are compulsory for people to making a living.
-Everyone has to use pay bills, taxes, make transfer and get food in their daily life.
+Based on the graphs above, it is evident that certain merchant categories, such as Transfer, Taxes, Bills and Utilities, and Food and Dining, have the highest transaction amounts in almost every month.
+This observation is not surprising, as these transactions are necessary for daily living and are therefore frequently made by consumers.
+However, these categories may not be suitable for the new product, as they will not encourage customers to use the card more often.
+Instead, we need to focus on other merchant categories that present a potential opportunity for the bank to offer a new product.
+Additionally, we noted that the 'Fees and Charges' category has 0 value.
+Therefore, this category will also not be considered for the new product.

+By eliminating these categories, we can focus on other merchant categories that may represent a profitable opportunity for the bank.
+By leveraging transaction data, we can identify these categories and create a product that is tailored to meet the needs and preferences of our target market, while also providing a profitable opportunity for the bank.